mberkancetin/PairwiseAHP/README.md

 # PairwiseAHP
-A webapp for pairwise Analytical Hierarchical Process (AHP) surveying
+A webapp for pairwise Analytical Hierarchical Process (AHP) surveying.